25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 LINQ query expressions can be categorized into 3 areas:

 1. Takes a sequence, returns a new sequence containing the same element type
-   - Doubles to Doubles, Strings to Strings, Products to Products, etc.
+   - Doubles to Doubles, Strings to Strings, Products to Products, etc...
    - Elements are the same, but may be sorted, grouped, filtered

 2. Takes a sequence, returns a new sequence containing a different type of element